This whole Winston Churchill statue affair reminded me of an episode of The Simpsons.

 Churchill is not a saintly human being.
 There is a lot of evidence to suggest he was a racist.
 He was also against the rights of women.
 Obviously, these aspects deserve scrutiny and those aspects should be given more scrutiny within secondary school education.
 But, despite his glaring faults, he has gone down in history as a man who saved the lives of many British people.
 That cannot be understated.
 And I'd imagine that this is exactly what people think of when you mention the former Prime Minister.

-Do white people look at the statue of Churchill and seek solace in the leader's disdain for political correctness?
-I highly doubt it!
-The majority of white people will remember him as the man who saved them from the clutches of evil.
+It is highly unlikely that white people look at the statue of Churchill and seek solace in the leader's disdain for political correctness, The majority of white people will remember him as the man who saved them from the clutches of evil.
 An attack on Churchill would appear to be an attack on British heritage and culture.

 Right now, declaring war on his statue isn't a good look.
-Many white people don't even think about racism when they think of Churchill so they see these attacks on his name to be farcical.
+Many white people don't even think about racism when they think of Churchill; they see these attacks on his name to be farcical.
 Slave traders are very different.

 People who made their money through the crippling of black people should not still be standing as statues around Britain.
 While going above the law to hack them down may not have been the answer, it wouldn't have taken too much persuasion to see the statue moved into a museum.